 Tactics from Debt Collectors

-These fake debt collectors will do whatever they can to get money from consumers.
+These scammers will do whatever they can to get money from consumers.
 Debt collectors claiming consumers owe “phantom debts” is a strategy that really caught on in 2020.
 With these phantom debts, the debt collector will claim that the consumer owes a debt, and will face penalties if they refuse to pay.

 There are clear signs that a debt collector may be operating illegally.
 These include violating the Fair Debt Collection Practices Act (FDCPA) in an obvious way by calling at times when they are legally not allowed.